Rajiv Mehrishi: Personal life

 He is married to Mira (née Sahni) also an officer of the IAS, now retired.
-His brother-in-law is the lieutenant general Anoop Malhotra.
-He has three sons, Tarun (married to Aastha Jain), Tushar (married to Pragya Misra) and Abhinav (Vishakha Mehta).
-One son lives in Bangalore, one in Mumbai and other in the United States.
-He has the unique hobby of making pickles with his very own recipes and it is available under the brand name 'Pickley— Taste of Dada'.
+His brother-in-law is lieutenant general Anoop Malhotra.
+He has three sons, Tarun (married to Aastha Jain), Tushar, and Abhinav (Vishakha Mehta).
+One son lives in Bangalore, one in Mumbai, and the other in the United States.
+He has the unique hobby of making pickles with his very own recipes and it is available under the brand name 'Pickley—Taste of Dada'.

 Education

 Rajiv Mehrishi holds a degree in business administration from Strathclyde Business School, Glasgow.
 His earlier degrees of BA (History) and MA (History) were from the St. Stephen's College.